Event Safety Advisory Group (SAG)

 If you are unable to upload all documents due to size of attachments, please email firstname.lastname@example.org to request a large file transfer and an email with instructions how to do this will be sent to you.

-If you are planning to host an event this summer, help reduce the amount of waste it will produce by using our waste less event guide [PDF, 0.5MB], which provides resources and tips for events of all sizes.
+If you are planning to host an event this year, help reduce the amount of waste it will produce by using our waste less event guide [PDF, 0.5MB], which provides resources and tips for events of all sizes.

 All agencies can then consider any implications and ensure that there are sufficient resources available should there be an incident.